ryanfleharty/spring-boot-intro/lessons/starting-a-boot-project/README.md

 ## Getting Started

 In your intelliJ text editor, start a new project configured with Maven.
+Do not choose any archetypes to start from.
 You should see the familiar src/main/java folder structure from the lesson on building Maven projects.

 Inside of pom.xml, we'll add the necessary dependency to get started with Spring Boot.
 Fortunately, the necessary packages to quickly get a project running have been bundled into `starters`.
-Add the following to your pom.xml file:
+Add the following to your pom.xml file, directly underneath the `<version>` tags, still inside the `<project>` tags.

 ```xml
     <!-- > Define the project as using spring boot starters <-->